Believing in accessibility for all

 • Renewing stair treads and/or balustrades

-We aim to complete programmed repairs within 90 calendar days from the initial service request or property inspection.
+Wolverhampton Homes aim to complete programmed repairs within 90 calendar days from the property inspection.

-Wolverhampton Homes will communicate with the affected residents to keep them informed of future planned works and timescales determined by the City of Wolverhampton Council’s investment programmes.
+Wolverhampton Homes will keep residents informed of future planned investment programme(s) and timescales (where known) determined by the City of Wolverhampton Council’s Planned Investment Programmes.

 Wolverhampton Homes aim is to allocate all service requests for repairs based on the information provided by the tenant at the first point of contact.
 Most repairs will receive an initial visit from a trades person or contractor.

-Based on the nature of the service request an inspection by a competent surveyor may be necessary to obtain more information or to undertake a more detailed investigation or determine the scope of the work.
+Due to the nature of the service request, an inspection by a competent surveyor may be necessary to obtain more information or to undertake a more detailed investigation, determine the scope of the work and safely plan delivery of the works.

 Homes can experience dampness and/or condensation for a range of reasons, including building defects (e.g. leaking pipes or roofs), poor construction design, (e.g. concrete construction or low levels of insulation), inadequate heating and/or ventilation or high internal humidity levels.
 These scenarios can create environments that exacerbate condensation forming and mould spores to grow.

-Wolverhampton Homes will adopt a ‘fabric first approach’ and initially assume reports of dampness, water penetration and/or mould growth relate to a property related cause.
+Wolverhampton Homes adopts a ‘fabric first approach’ and initially assumes reports of dampness, water penetration and/or mould growth relate to a property related defect.

 Where tenants report dampness, water penetration and/or mould growth, where this is not considered requiring an emergency response, i.e. burst pipes, an inspection by a competent person will be undertaken within 10 working days.

-Condensation on or within glazing units will be processed as a Routine Repair.
+Condensation within double glazing units will be processed as a Routine Repair as this does not constitute a hazard to health.

-We will use data from contacts, service requests, repairs activity, complaints and stock condition information to inform future planned investment programmes.
+Wolverhampton Homes will use data from contacts, in-home monitoring sensors, service requests, repairs activity, complaints and stock condition information to inform future planned investment programmes.

-Where homes are identified for future major investment or disposal, Wolverhampton Homes will closely liaise with the tenant(s) to ensure their home remains habitable and we will continue to undertake essential repairs and maintenance, based on the individual needs of the occupants.
+Where homes are identified for planned investment programme(s) or disposal, Wolverhampton Homes will closely liaise with the tenant(s) to ensure their home remains safe and habitable.
+Wolverhampton Homes will continue to undertake essential repairs and maintenance, based on the individual needs of the occupants.
 Temporary repairs may be undertaken prior to the major improvements or rehousing of the tenant(s) occurring, where appropriate.

-We will use appropriately trained colleagues to record and investigate reports of dampness, water penetration and/or mould growth, schedule remedial works or provide appropriate advice to tenant(s).
-Wolverhampton Homes will also utilise external independent specialists to investigate or arbitrate where appropriate.
+Wolverhampton Homes will use appropriately trained colleagues to record and investigate reports of dampness, water penetration and/or mould growth, schedule remedial works or provide appropriate advice to tenant(s).
+Wolverhampton Homes will utilise external independent specialists to investigate or arbitrate, where appropriate.

 Wolverhampton Homes will regularly communicate with tenants to raise awareness of the effects and causes of dampness, water penetration and/or mould growth and provide advice & guidance reduce occurrences.
-The company will also support tenant(s) by providing specialist advice or connecting them to appropriate support networks.
+Wolverhampton Homes will support tenant(s) by providing specialist advice or connecting them to appropriate support networks.

-Individually agreed appointment timeslots will be made with tenants for all routine and major repairs and inspections where access inside or to the rear of the home is required.
-For communal area responsive repairs and external works, where no controlled access is required, appointments will not normally be made.
+Individually agreed appointment timeslots will be offered to tenants for all routine and programmed repairs and inspections, where access inside or to the rear of the home is required.
+For communal area responsive repairs and external works, where no tenant-controlled access is required, appointments will not normally be made.

-Where appointments need to change for operational reasons, Wolverhampton Homes we will provide as much notice as reasonably possible.
-Similarly, if tenants need to change an appointment we request as much notice as possible to enable us to make new appointments for other customers.
+Where appointments need to change due to unforeseen circumstances, Wolverhampton Homes will provide as much notice as reasonably practicable to the tenant.
+Similarly, if tenants need to change an appointment Wolverhampton Homes request as much notice as possible to enable us to make new appointments for other customers.
 If a pre-arranged appointment is missed due to tenant unavailability or refusal to allow us access, the repair call order will be closed and the tenant will need to contact Wolverhampton Homes for the repair to be rebooked.
 Rebooked repairs will be treated as a new repair for calculating repairs timescales.

 7.0 Completion at First Visit and Right First Time Commitments

 Wolverhampton Homes is committed to providing value for money services and maximising tenant satisfaction.
-We are committed to providing a repairs service that completes as many repairs at the first visit to the tenants home, wherever possible, and completed works are ‘right first time’ i.e. the repair undertaken is of satisfactory quality and free from defects.
+Wolverhampton Homes are committed to providing a repairs service that completes as many repairs during the first visit to the tenants home, wherever possible, and completed works are ‘right first time’ i.e. the repair undertaken is of satisfactory quality and free from defects.

-To manage the quality of repairs, inspections, audits or surveys may be undertaken.
-Tenants can also report concerns or defects to us for investigation.
+To manage the quality of repairs, quality inspections, audits or surveys may be undertaken.
+Tenants can also report concerns or defects to Wolverhampton Homes for further investigation.

 8.0 Decoration

 Internal decoration is normally the tenant’s responsibility.
-Care will be taken to minimise damage to any decoration resulting from repairs work.
-Where decorations have been substantially affected, Wolverhampton Homes will offer a range of remedies, including;
+Care will be taken to minimise damage to any decoration resulting from repair work undertaken by Wolverhampton Homes or its contractors.
+Where decorations have been substantially affected, Wolverhampton Homes will offer:

-• Decoration vouchers for the tenant to purchase materials for their application
+1. Decoration vouchers for the tenant to purchase materials for their application, or

-• Decoration works to be undertaken by Wolverhampton Homes or their appointed contactor
+2. Decoration works to be undertaken by Wolverhampton Homes or their appointed contactor.

 9.0 Right to Repair